deployEMDS/technical-documentation/web/docs/tech-testing/deployment/protoemds-final-stack/protoemds-final-stack-security-assessment.md

 | Connector UI | `/dashboard/` |

 TLS and protocol authentication must be demonstrated by live evidence.
 Deployment manifests, Ingress annotations, and certificate configuration are supporting evidence only.

-## Evidence handling

-Commit concise sanitized evidence that another partner can map back to each runbook step.
-Keep raw logs, traces, certificates, credentials, kubeconfig, tokens, secret values, and internal network details in the approved protected evidence store.
-Each manifest row should include a stable protected-source reference and SHA-256 hash.

-Test `4.2.3.1` owns authorization checks for negotiation APIs, status messages, and logs.
-Identity and credential lifecycle evidence belongs to test `1.3.1.5`; neither should inflate the `4.2.1.6` score.